TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 - ...you want to protect your allies with your armor and shield
 - ...you want to hold the front line of combat by yourself
 - ...you want to knock down enemies with heavy weapons

-#### Become a Warhawk if...

-- ...you want to use your rage as a powerful weapon
-- ...you want to move with ease across a battlefield
-- ...you are willing to suffer wounds to empower your attacks

 ## 3. Choose ability scores